sagihaider/BibTeX_2_BibItem/README.md

 # BibTeX_2_BibItem

 Recenely, I wrote a manuscript, luckily, was accepted.
-The publisher wants the references to provided in '\bibitem' instead of BibTeX.
+The publisher wants the references to provided in '\bibitem' instead of <BibTeX>.
 So, I found a simple solution given as follows:

 ***